garylirocks/quickrefs/azure-sql.markdown

   - Updates column and index statistics, used for building query execution plans
 - Maintenance cleanup
   - Remove old files related to maintenance plans

+### Index rebuild and reorganize

+Index fragmentation: index pages' logical ordering doesn't match physical ordering

+Stats in
+- `sys.dm_db_index_physical_stats` for b-tree indexes
+- `sys.dm_db_column_store_row_group_physical_stats` for column store indexes

+Operations

+- Reorganization
+  - Online
+  - Re-order leaf level pages
+  - Doesn't update stats
+- Rebuild
+  - Offline: drop and re-create
+  - Online: new index built in parallel to the existing index
+  - Recommended when defragmentation > 30%

+### Statistics

+- Stored in user db as blobs
+- Contains information about distribution of data values in one or more columns of a table or indexed view
+- Query optimizer uses statistics to determine cardinality, generate execution plan.
+- `AUTO_CREATE_STATISTICS=ON` allows query optimizer create stats on indexed columns, and single columns in query predicates
+- Use `CREATE STATISTICS` to create more stats

 ### Maintenance Plans